Manisha-Ekka/CODSOFT/README.md

 # CODSOFT
-Tasks from CodSoft regarding the Java Programming internship
+Tasks from CodSoft concerning the Java Programming Internship program